AlexMGitHub/PyCEM/readme.md

 ## Overview

-### Motivation for writing C Extensions
+### Motivation for writing C Library
-The Python interpreter can be extended with new modules written in the C programming language.
-This means that functions written in C and compiled as a shared library can be called in Python code as if they were written natively in Python.
+Functions written in C and compiled as a shared library can be called in Python code as if they were written natively in Python.
+One method of doing so is to use the `ctypes` foreign function library.

 Python has two major performance limitations: one, it is an interpreted language and as such will always be slower than a compiled language.
 Two, Python has the so-called "Global Interpreter Lock" (GIL) which prevents truly parallel multi-threading.
 Python's `threading` module is limited to concurrent multi-threading, meaning that only one thread can execute Python code at once because each thread must acquire the GIL before executing code.
 Parallel computation can be achieved by using the `multiprocessing` library, but subprocesses have more overhead than threads and do not benefit from shared memory.

-Both of these performance limitations can be bypassed by writing C extensions.
+Both of these performance limitations can be bypassed by writing C code.
 C is a compiled language, and is well-known to be highly optimized and fast to execute.
-In addition, by using a C extension the GIL can be bypassed to allow for true parallel multi-threading.
-The CEM solver will be performing many matrix operations which are CPU-intensive and can benefit from parallelism.
-Writing C extensions to execute these matrix operations will significantly improve the performance of the solver.
+In addition, by using an external C library the GIL can be bypassed to allow for true parallel multi-threading.
+The CEM solver will be running many CPU-intensive routines and can benefit from parallelism.
+Writing C code to execute these routines will significantly improve the performance of the solver.

+## Kivy

 ### Doxygen